isaacnmm/pestpolicy-hugo2XX/content/posts/best-gravity-feed-spray-gun-for-woodworking/index.md

 Unlike older siphon-feed guns where the cup hangs below and the air has to work hard to suck the finish upwards, a gravity-feed gun uses simple physics to its advantage.
 The finish in the cup is fed directly down into the gun by gravity.
 This design has several key benefits perfect for the workshop:

 * **Material Efficiency: ** Gravity-feed guns require less air pressure to atomize the finish and can be used until the cup is almost completely empty.
-This means you waste less of your expensive lacquer, polyurethane, or paint. * **Easier Cleaning: ** With a direct, shorter path from the cup to the nozzle, cleaning is significantly faster and more thorough—a huge plus when switching between finishes or at the end of a long day.
+This means you waste less of your expensive lacquer, polyurethane, or paint. * **Easier Cleaning: ** With a direct, shorter path from the cup to the nozzle, cleaning is significantly faster and more thoroughâ€”a huge plus when switching between finishes or at the end of a long day.

 * **Better Balance and Control: ** The weight of the finish is on top of the gun, creating a more natural balance in the hand.
 This reduces fatigue and allows for more fluid, controlled movements, which is critical for evenly coating complex pieces like chairs or cabinet doors. * **Ideal for Smaller Batches: ** Woodworkers rarely spray a gallon of finish at once.